RNDMBG/Sound-To-Haptics/README.md

 Sound-To-Haptics is an Android application that converts MP3 audio into immersive haptic feedback by generating Android-compatible haptic audio files.

+# Disclaimer

+Please do not use any type of music/audio that has heavy bass drops or alot of overlapping beats, it could cause major damages to your device's haptic motor.
+If you do not follow this then any damage caused to your device is completely on you and not on the application nor the creator.
+You have been warned.

 # Features

 - Convert MP3 files into Android-compatible haptic tracks using the OGG Haptic support.